hubmapconsortium/portal-ui/README.md

 Finally after processing, the images should be checked into the [`portal-images`](https://github.com/hubmapconsortium/portal-images) submodule.

-Images provided for the homepage carousel should have a 16:9 ratio and abide by the above rules.
+Images provided for the homepage carousel should have a 16:9 ratio and abide by the above guidelines.

 ### React File Structure
 - Components with tests or styles should be placed in to their own directory.